riyaagrahari/Terraform-Azure/Terraform_with_ARM/README.md

 </p>
 Replica of the primary vnet with its subnets and NSGs are created at some secondary location which comes up as recovery solution in case of a disaster.
 Communication between these Vnets is established using global peering.

-In case of disaster, rules of NSG are appended opening custom ports on both Vnet, allowing database synchronization from secondary to primary region.<br />
+Rules of NSG for Database Subnet are appended opening custom ports on both Vnet, allowing database synchronization from between primary and secondary Databases.

+So if Disaster occures, recovery can be made by backed up data from seconadary to primary Database.<br />

 Below is the architectural diagram for disaster recovery solution developed where a replica secondary vnet is created and peering is established between them

 <p align="center">